opctl/opctl/website/docs/reference/cli.md

 ### Examples

 #### Event Replay
-Events are persisted to disk and can be replayed (since v0.1.15).
+Events are persisted to disk and can be replayed.
 > events are not held across node restarts; any time a node starts it
 > clears its event db.